Battle of Alcatraz

 The Battle of Alcatraz, which lasted from May 2 to 4, 1946, was the result of an escape attempt at Alcatraz Federal Penitentiary by armed convicts.
-Two Federal Bureau of Prisons officers—William A. Miller and Harold Stites—were killed (Miller by one of the inmates who attempted escape, Joseph Cretzer, and Stites by friendly fire) along with three of the perpetrators.
+Two Federal Bureau of Prisons officers—William A. Miller and Harold Stites—were killed (Miller by inmate Joseph Cretzer who attempted escape and Stites by friendly fire).
+Three inmates were also killed during the incident.
 Fourteen other officers and one uninvolved convict were also injured.
-Two of the perpetrators were executed in 1948 for their roles.
+Two prisoners were executed in 1948 for their roles.

 Alcatraz

 Alcatraz was a maximum high-security federal prison located on Alcatraz Island in the San Francisco bay.
 It operated from 1934 to 1963 and had a reputation for being impossible to escape from.
 As a result, it housed some of the most notorious and high-profile prisoners, in particular ones who had a history of escape attempts.

 Convicts

 The escape attempt was planned by Bernard Coy.
 Three other convicts were involved in the main plan, Marvin Hubbard, Joseph Cretzer and Clarence Carnes.
 Sam Shockley and Miran Thompson joined the escapees after the attempt had begun.
 Coy was a Depression-era criminal who, in 1937, was sentenced to 25 years for bank robbery.
 He was moved to Alcatraz Federal Penitentiary in 1938 from Atlanta and was soon given the job of cell-house orderly, which gave him a relative amount of freedom of movement around the main cellblock.
 Joe Cretzer was a West Coast gangster and member of the Cretzer-Kyle Gang.
-In 1940 he was sentenced to 25 years for murder.
+In 1940, he was sentenced to 25 years for murder.
 After two escape attempts in the first months of his incarceration, one of which resulted in another murder charge, he was transferred to Alcatraz.
 In May 1941, Cretzer, Shockley and two other convicts made an escape attempt from a prison workshop.
 Carnes was the youngest prisoner to reside at Alcatraz, having been convicted of murder in 1943 at the age of 16.
 He made a number of escape attempts and by 1946, when he was transferred to Alcatraz, had accumulated both a life sentence and 99 years for kidnapping.